CWA Speakers Bureau Quick Fact:

 Contact

-Chicago played a critical role in forming the airline industry, not just for the United States but worldwide as well.
-Aviation historian Michael Haupt, author of Aviation Chicago Timeline, explores how Chicago was the hub of the airmail and airlines not just physically but, more importantly, of the organizations that controlled them.
-(Adults; 60 min; $125 with permission to sell books)
+Chicago played a critical role in forming the airline industry – for the U.S. as well as the world.
+Aviation historian Michael Haupt, author of Aviation Chicago Timeline, explores how Chicago was the hub of the airmail and airlines, not just physically but, more importantly, of the organizations that controlled them.
+(Adults; 60 min; $175 with permission to sell books)

 References